aimeele97/employee_kpi_analysis/README.md

    - **Recommendation:** Identify and promote the most effective training programs, ensuring accessibility for all employees.

 **Length of Service and KPI Performance**
-   - **Finding:** Employees with 1 to 10 years of service achieve KPIs at rates of 30% to 40%, while performance declines after 10 years.
+   - **Finding:** Employees with 1 to 10 years of service achieve KPIs at rates of 30% to 40%, while performance slightly declines after 10 years.
-   - **Recommendation:** Introduce career development initiatives for long-tenured employees to enhance engagement and performance.
+   - **Recommendation:** Provide ongoing training sessions to help long-tenured employees update their skills and adapt to new technologies or processes.

 **Age and KPI Achievement**
    - **Finding:** Employees aged 27 to 37 perform best in terms of KPI achievement.